huohuoren4/docs/python/pytest/how_to_guides/temp.md

 pytest -p no:legacypath
 ```

 This will trigger errors on tests using the legacy paths.
-It can also be permanently set as part of the addopts parameter in the config file.
+It can also be permanently set as part of the `addopts` parameter in the config file.
 :::

-See tmpdir tmpdir_factory API for details.
+See [tmpdir tmpdir_factory](/python/pytest/reference_guides/api_reference#tmpdir-factory) API for details.

 ## The default base temporary directory

 Temporary directories are by default created as sub-directories of the system temporary directory.
 The base name will be `pytest-NUM` where `NUM` will be incremented with each test run.
 By default, entries older than 3 temporary directories will be removed.
-This behavior can be configured with tmp_path_retention_count and tmp_path_retention_policy.
+This behavior can be configured with `tmp_path_retention_count` and `tmp_path_retention_policy`.

 Using the `--basetemp` option will remove the directory before every run, effectively meaning the temporary directories of only the most recent run will be kept.